TheOfficialPeter/ADiveIntoWebScraping/_posts/2023-11-01-A-Dive-into-Web-Scraping.md

 ### Hello 👋

-Welcome to my Web Scraping blog post.
+Welcome to the new version of my Web Scraping blog post.
 In this remake I will be more precise and promise to keep things **simple**.

 You probably noticed a lot of Web Scraping jobs on freelancing sites and now you are surfing the web trying to figure out what the heck web scraping is all about.